Lamp made of carved wood in the shape of a balustrade element

 A carved wood lamp in the shape of a balustrade element, finished in light walnut color with wax and plaster traces.
 Tuscany.
 A pleated silk lampshade in beige and ivory, with alternating segments.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-This period was influenced by Napoleon’s reign, which imposed a style with strong references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Attributes / Details